 Liberty of the Seas Review

-This is my 21th Royal Caribbean cruise, second time on the Liberty of the Seas, and my 118th cruise overall.
+This is my 5th time to cruise on the Liberty of the Seas, my 29th Royal Caribbean cruise, and my 143rd cruise overall.
 I am sailing solo.
+I booked only a few days before sailing and it was a good value, enough that I had to do it.

 Day Two—Monday—at Sea